This article was updated in 2021.

 Section 116 of Canada’s Income Tax Act covers what non-residents must do when disposing of Taxable Canadian Property.
-This article explains tax law in Canada and possible estate planning issues as relevant to section 116.
+This article explains tax law in Canada and possible estate planning issues as they relate to section 116.

 Often, an estate will both hold real estate and have beneficiaries living in the US.
 In this context a question arises whether a section 116 clearance certificate is required upon the sale of real estate by the estate and distribution of proceeds to a United States beneficiary.
 This article will argue that if certain conditions are met there is a defensible position that no clearance certificate is required.